 Dental implant surgery is an in-office procedure performed under local anesthesia.

-After Dr. LuBovich anchors the titanium root into your jawbone, he secures your gum over the implant, leaving it covered, so it has time to fuse with your bone.
+After Dr. Cottrill anchors the titanium root into your jawbone, he secures your gum over the implant, leaving it covered, so it has time to fuse with your bone.

 Once the area is healed and the implant is fully fused, he can finish the restoration by attaching a post to the implant and then affixing a porcelain crown to the post.